Actiance: 1997–2007

-2008 present
+2008–present

-In 2008, Actiance added new capabilities to RTG’s successor, Unified Security Gateway (USG), providing IT managers with management, security and control over 140 social networking sites, 20,000 individual Facebook widgets and over 400 Web and real-time applications.
-Making USG the first secure Web gateway to combine content monitoring, management and security of Web 2.0 applications, such as social networks, instant messaging and Unified Communications, with URL filtering, malware and Web antivirus protection.
+In 2008, Actiance added new capabilities to RTG's successor, Unified Security Gateway (USG), providing IT managers with management, security, and control over 140 social networking sites, 20,000 individual Facebook widgets, and over 400 Web and real-time applications.
+Making USG the first secure Web gateway to combine content monitoring, management, and security of Web 2.0 applications, such as social networks, instant messaging, and Unified Communications, with URL filtering, malware, and Web antivirus protection.

-2010 saw another first for Actiance when it launched Vantage, IMAuditor’s successor, which included stringent security and compliance controls for Skype in the enterprise.
+2010 saw another first for Actiance when it launched Vantage, IMAuditor's successor, which included stringent security and compliance controls for Skype in the enterprise.
 Vantage provides granular security, policy controls, and compliance features for real-time and unified communications (UC) – providing management for the widest variety of UC and real-time communications platforms; including Microsoft Office Communications Server, and IBM Lotus Sametime, public instant messaging platforms such as Windows Live and Skype, web conferencing and industry-focused networks like Reuters, Bloomberg, and YellowJacket.
-Later that same year ,it includes support for Microsoft Lync Server.
+Later that same year, it included support for Microsoft Lync Server.

-Also in 2010, Actiance launched Socialite Enable, security, management, and compliance solution for enterprises using social networks.
-Socialite provides granular control of applications such as Facebook, LinkedIn and Twitter, and allows organizations to comply with regulatory compliance demanded by organizations such as the Financial Industry Regulatory Authority (FINRA) and the Financial Services Authority.
+In 2010, Actiance also launched Socialite Enable, a security, management, and compliance solution for enterprises using social networks.
+Socialite provides granular control of applications such as Facebook, LinkedIn, and Twitter, and allows organizations to comply with regulatory compliance demanded by organizations such as the Financial Industry Regulatory Authority (FINRA) and the Financial Services Authority.
 As both a software-as-a-service deployment (SaaS) or as an on-premises installation as a module of USG, Socialite Enable allows for organizations to control social media features and communications for users both on the corporate network and situated remotely.

-In January 2011, FaceTime Communications announced it had changed its name to Actiance following the purchase of the FaceTime brand by Apple.
+In January 2011, FaceTime Communications announced it had changed its name to "Actiance" following the purchase of the FaceTime brand by Apple.

 In June 2011, Actiance announced Socialite Engage, a new platform that allows distributed teams to share content, engage with clients and prospects, and analyze the impact of the content on social media sites.
-Designed specifically to enable investment and insurance professionals to distribute pre-approved content, Socialite Engage enables any organization to manage social media in a secure and compliant environment, while allowing users to see at a glance which content had the most impact.
-It also leverages third-party data sources, such as internal systems and data feeds, highlights channels that are the most effective and identify potential sales leads.
+Designed specifically to enable investment and insurance professionals to distribute pre-approved content, Socialite Engage enables any organization to manage social media in a secure and compliant environment.
+It also leverages third-party data sources, such as internal systems and data feeds; highlights channels that are the most effective; and identifies potential sales leads.

 In 2017, Actiance merged with the Portland company Smarsh, which provides archiving solutions for compliance and risk management.
-Both companies are currently being owned by K1 Investment Management.
+Both companies are currently owned by K1 Investment Management.